SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

 <span style="color:#A8A8A8;">---</span>

-<sup><a name="demarest" href="#contents">11</a></sup> [**Dr. R. C. Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
+<sup><a name="sproul" href="#contents">11</a></sup> [**Dr. R. C. Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
 He was Professor of theology and apologetics, and Senior Chair of Systematic Theology at Reformed Theological Seminary in Jackson, Mississippi, and distinguished Professor of Systematic Theology and Apologetics at Knox Theological Seminary in Ft.
 Lauderdale, Florida.

 <span style="color:#A8A8A8;">---</span>